NeCTAR-RC/nectarcloud-tier0doco/articles/Cloud Expert--DOCID19/Instance Management--DOCID39/Getting Started--DOCID63.md

 to the right hand side and click the minus button to remove a security group.
 Once you have done, you can click 'Save' button to save your changes.

-### Launch a VNC console
+## Launch a VNC console

 Sometimes, you need to access your instance directly via a web browser and you can do it by using the VNC console.
 The console provides a great way to access the instance if you haven't open port for SSH.

-Click the "console" item from the drop down list and you should see a screenshot like below:
+Click the "console" item from the drop down list and you should see a screen like below:

 ![`instance management`](images/console1.png)

-You can then click the 'Click here to show only console' and you should see the below screenshot:
+You can then click the 'Click here to show only console' and you should see the following screen:

 ![`instance management`](images/console2.png)

 After the login prompt appears, you can type in username and password to login to the instance and perform any task as required.

-### View log
+## View log

 The console log provides very useful information that may be required in troubleshooting issues.
 You can access the log by clicking "view log" item from the action drop down list.
-After clicking, you should see the below screenshot:
+After clicking, you should see the following screen:

 ![`instance management`](images/log.png)

 This gives you the latest system log messages, if you want to see the full logs, you can click the 'View Full Log Button'.

-### create and manage volumes
+## Create and Manage Volumes

 You can attach volumes as persistent storage to instances.
 You can attach or detach a volume from a instance at any time and it is also easy to create snapshot from or delete a volume.

-To create a volume, you can follow the below steps:
+To **create a volume**, you can follow the below steps:

 - Log in to the [dashboard][dashboard]